Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Method

+\textbf{Potential per-agent allocation.} In principle, the subspace decomposition provided by the LLM can be further mapped to individual agents, enabling per-agent intrinsic rewards:

+where $\Phi_{m,i}(s)$ restricts the subspace $\upsilon_m$ to the dimensions controlled or observed by agent $i$.
+This formulation would allow fine-grained, agent-specific guidance toward coordination-critical states.

+However, in multi-agent settings, assigning intrinsic rewards individually reduces the problem to independent learning, which often suffers from high variance and non-stationarity.
+By contrast, combining SHIR with a value decomposition~\cite{rashid2018qmix} framework naturally aggregates credit assignment across agents, providing stable and consistent learning signals.
+As a result, our current implementation shares intrinsic rewards across agents, i.e., Equation~\ref{eqn:hir}, which empirically achieves robust and efficient learning, while retaining the theoretical flexibility for future per-agent extensions.

-Given that rewards generally rely on a limited subset of the entire state space~\citep{liu2021cooperative, todorov2012mujoco}, adopting subspace-based rewards helps avoid the potential redundancy and bias associated with the design of intrinsic rewards in the entire state space.
-LEMAE is also applicable to scenarios where rewards depend on the global state space, as it imposes no strict constraints.
-Hence, the final reward function is further derived as:
+\textbf{Adopting subspace-based rewards} reduces redundancy and mitigates the bias induced by designing intrinsic rewards over the entire state space, since cooperative rewards in MARL often depend on limited, coordination-critical dimensions~\cite{liu2021cooperative, todorov2012mujoco}.
+LEMAE is also applicable to scenarios where rewards depend on the entire state space, as it imposes no strict constraints.
+For time step $t$, let $m_t$ denote the index of the key state terminating the sub-trajectory to which $t$ belongs.
+The final reward function is given by:

 where $r_E$ denotes the extrinsic reward with $\alpha, \beta\in \mathbb{R^+}$ non-negative scaling factors.